-Since February, we have been helping people struggling to cope in their current situations.
+Since the beginning of the pandemic, we have been helping people struggling to cope in their current situations.
 We believe people and animals can work together through these difficult months, and know that for every animal we rescue, one person’s life is changed for the better.
-We’ve launched The Combating Loneliness Project, where we aim to help people in hardship who can no longer care for their pets, and matchmake people experiencing loneliness with suitable companions.
+We launched The Combating Loneliness Project, where we aim to help people in hardship who can no longer care for their pets, and matchmake people experiencing loneliness with suitable companions.

 One of the feelings millions of us are experiencing during the current coronavirus pandemic is loneliness.
 In our combined efforts to stay safe and save lives, our usual ways of seeing family, friends or just familiar faces have been put on pause.